isaac464/modular-chess/README.md

 # modular-chess
 A modular, vanilla JS chess engine built for extensibility.
 Featuring a polished UI and custom strategy arrows, designed as a playground for unorthodox rules and experimental game modes.
-Work in Progress.

 Project Status: Work in Progress (WIP)
 This engine is currently in active development.
 While the core game is functional, the modular framework is being built out to allow for seamless rule-set toggling and the introduction of unique game modes.